-ILWU_Cover_Image_Small_TEMPPorts and the Economy
+Ports and the Economy

 Ports should be two-way gates – goods enter and they leave.
 But in the San Pedro Bay, foreign shippers kicked the gate until it broke – goods are coming in but not going out, harming the environment in port cities, eliminating jobs of California residents and causing long-term harm to local economies and businesses.